 Discard the orange pieces and bay leaves.

 Heat oven to 450°F. Put the pot in the oven.
-Cook the pork uncovered for about 20 minutes.
+Cook the pork uncovered for about 20 minutes to crisp up the pork.
 There’s no need to stir.
+Done!